 Linking two different end-time Scriptures now, we note that the door to the wedding banquet – the door to His Father’s house- will be shut to those foolish virgins who profess Christ but have not actually opened the door of their hearts to Him (the lukewarm Laodiceans of Rev. 3:19-20).

 Jesus immediately follows this parable with the Parable of the Talents.
 Herein He addresses rewards given at the Bema seat of Christ (addressed also in Romans 14:10 and 1 Cor.
-3:10-15) to all those who will be raptured.
+3:10-15) to all those who will be raptured/resurrected at the last trumpet.
 Note that the worthless servant who actually did not have a saving relationship with the Lord is thrown… outside, into the darkness, where there will be weeping and gnashing of teeth (v.
 30).
 This means that he must suffer the great tribulation with all others alive at the time who have not come into covenant with Christ before the rapture – the same fate as the wicked servant addressed earlier in Matt.
 24:45-51 to whom Jesus assigns a place with the hypocrites.

 Praise God, He repeatedly admonishes people to be ready, and He will bring a great multitude to repentance from every nation during the great tribulation (see Rev. 7:9, 14)!
 This multitude of tribulation saints will be those who did not choose to suffer death to self by the time He comes for His Bride.
 Oh, I praise God for His forebearance and His persistence in calling mankind to Him, and ask that you join me in praying for those who have not yet received Christ as you read this.
 May the harvest be great, indeed!